 Restoring the current data sets requires the initial full backup, and applying the last differential backup set.
 This is expected to take much less time than applying the according incremental backup.

 Reverse Incremental Backups

 This method is also named Reversed Delta Backup .
 As described in , “the most recent backup is always filled and older backups are reconstituted by merging all the deltas starting with the nearest future filled backup and working backwards.”
 The last backup becomes a full backup and minimizes the time to restore the entire dataset.

 This method refers to mirroring your data.
 You can achieve this by creating a Redundant Array of Independent Disks (RAID) or using a ready-made Network Attached Storage (NAS) that usually comes with four to six hard drives.

-To make it clear: mirroring is not backup and does not prevent you from losing data.
-Mirroring adds redundancy in terms of storage and thus helps you in case of a hard drive failure instead.
-If you delete a file on the main disk it will be immediately deleted on the mirrored disk because the disks are permanently synchronized.
+Be aware that mirroring is not backup and does not prevent you from losing data.
+Instead, mirroring adds redundancy in terms of storage and thus helps you in case of a hard drive failure.
+If you delete a file on the main disk, it will be immediately deleted on the mirrored disk because the disks are permanently synchronized.

 As pointed out earlier, a backup can be done file-based, and as well by content and structure.
 The file-based approach refers to the entries in the filesystem such as files, directories, and links.

 The simplest way is to synchronize two storage areas using one of the command line tools like